NasrinAtiyeh/Ichigo-Mashimaro-PS2-translation-project/README.md

 This is my attempt to translate Ichigo Mashimaro (SLPS-25547).
 I'm trying to keep the translation as close as I can while making dialogue sound natural, and not choppy like a direct transliteration would be.
+The readme is used as notes for future use.
 Any help would be appreciated.

 _